EU businesses selling goods to UK consumers following Brexit

 Goods exceeding £135 in value

-If the value of the goods exceeds £135, the existing import VAT procedures will apply.
-This means that the importer of the goods is required to be registered for UK VAT and charge UK VAT on these supplies, including EU businesses.
+If the value of the goods exceeds £135, the previous import VAT procedures continue to apply.
+This means that if the supplier is responsible for the import of the goods then there is a requirement for that supplier to be registered for UK VAT and charge VAT on these supplies, but they can then recover the import VAT.
+This includes EU businesses.

-However, there is currently an option to have the end consumer take responsibility for the cost of import into the UK.
+However, there is an option to have the end consumer take responsibility for the cost of import into the UK.
 If EU businesses opt to take this route, the consumer is required to pay the import VAT when the goods arrive but the EU business does not need to charge VAT to the customer so would not be required to register for UK VAT.
+However, customers may be unwilling to pay additional VAT charges to secure the release of their goods and we are aware that many customers are refusing to do so leading to goods being returned.

 Facilitating Online Marketplace (OMP)